-The staff of Disability Resources (DR) welcomes you to Samford University.
-The purpose of DR is to facilitate reasonable and appropriate academic accommodations to applicants and college students with disabilities.
-Registering with DR is a separate process from applying for admission to the university.
+The staff of Accessibility and Accommodations welcomes you to Samford University.
+The purpose of Accessibility and Accommodations is to facilitate reasonable and appropriate academic accommodations to applicants and college students with disabilities.
+Registering with Accessibility and Accommodations is a separate process from applying for admission to the university.

 The Admission office handles all applications for undergraduate admission to Samford University.
 Admission standards are described in the Catalog and must be met by all students, regardless of disability.
 Applications for admission are available from the Admission Office.

 Graduate admissions are processed by each graduate course of study.

 Students with disabilities should send their documentation to Accessibility and Accommodations instead of the Admission office.
 Documentation sent to other offices on campus does not guarantee that the Accessibility and Accommodations office will receive it.

 An important issue for potential and current college students with disabilities is to understand the differences between the application of disability rights laws in secondary and post-secondary institutions.
 The most basic distinction between services for students with disabilities in high school and college is secondary settings are geared towards least restrictive settings whereas post-secondary institutions are obligated to provide access.
 In other words more responsibility is placed on student initiative in higher education.